daniel-fv/daniel-fv.github.io/_pages/about.md

 I graduated from college as a System Engineer but ever since then I have been working in the telecommunications industry as a Project Manager.
 Being part of a telecom company made me learn about networking, wireless networks, manage Linux servers and now the cloud.

 ## What I like to do
 When I'm not working in Azure I like to read.
-From the latest Stephen King novel to classical (and newer) sci-fi books, to new business management and personal development books.
+From the latest Stephen King novel or classical (and newer) sci-fi books, to business management and personal development books.

 Hobbies:
 - Playing guitar